 Place the tire and the wheel lugs.
 Lower the truck by taking it off the jack.
 With a wrench tighten the lugs.

 Step 7 – Test Drive

-Take the truck on a test drive to ascertain that the breaks are functioning well.
+Take the truck on a test drive to ascertain that the brakes are functioning well.
 Test drive in an open area.

 Step 8 – Rear Truck Brake Rotor